Glumac7/Glumac7.github.io/README.md

 # My Portfolio!
-This is my portfolio in it's native form.
-It is one of the few web sites that I have built and I am happy with the outcome.
+This is my portfolio in it's native form. <br />It is one of the few web sites that I have built and I am happy with the outcome.

 ## Glumac7.github.io
 You want to see the live version? <br />